tonytsao/variational_qmps_algorithm/README.md

 Variational QMPS
 ===
 We propose a hybrid quantum-classical algorithm with QMPS as our ansatz and use it to do time evolution.
 The physics model we simulated is Transverse Field Ising Model.
-Our code is modified based on [1].
+Our code is modified based on [Projected - Variational Quantum Dynamics].

 **statevector_trotter.py**: Quantum Trotter time evolution.
 **fvqte.py**: Hybrid quantum-classical algorithm using qiskit statevector simulator.